- Home

 Some additional resources you might find helpful if you’re struggling with loneliness

-- Men’s Shed – a UK-wide charity that offers community spaces ‘sheds’ for men to pursue practical hobbies and practice skills.
+- Men’s Sheds – a UK-wide charity that offers community spaces ‘sheds’ for men to pursue practical hobbies and practice skills.
 It turns the solitary notion of a man’s shed on its head, as Men’s Sheds are places that encourage social bonding.

-- Samaritans – if you’re struggling with loneliness and feel like you have nowhere to turn, you can call Samaritans on 116 123 24 hours a day, or send them an email at [email protected].
+- Samaritans – if you’re struggling with loneliness and feel like you have nowhere to turn, you can call Samaritans on 116 123, 24 hours a day, or send them an email at jo@samaritans.org.

 For more useful contacts, take a look at this list from mental health charity Mind.